 Students may study how to plan and implement curriculum that teaches reading skills, diagnose and help children overcome reading disabilities, and promote reading practices throughout a school.
 Courses may also cover theoretical foundations and frameworks, as well as historical, cultural and economic trends and influences on literacy.

-Additional content areas and topics you could study in literacy masters programs are listed below.
+Additional topics you could study in literacy masters programs are listed below.

 - Learning Theory